The Safest and Most Dangerous Places in Greensboro, NC: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Greensboro is $541 per year, which is $77 more than the national average and $3 more than North Carolina's state average.
-Below we compare cities similar to Greensboro:
+The overall cost of crime per resident in Greensboro is $541 per year, which is $77 more than the national average and $3 more than North Carolina's state average.
+The comparison below uses cities similar to Greensboro:

 • In Enfield, NC, crime costs $1,641 per person, which is $1,100 more than in Greensboro.